The Fourth Trimester: How Baby Adjusts to Life Outside the Womb?

 1. How do newborns adapt to life outside of the womb?

-After a few weeks, you'll see your baby sleeping for longer spans of time (though it takes some time for them to learn to sleep longer at night), feeding more often as their tummies develop, and interacting with you more by cooing and gurgling for longer periods of attentiveness.
+After a few weeks, you will notice your baby sleeping for longer periods of time.
+Although it takes some time for them to learn to sleep longer at night, they will start feeding more frequently as their tummies develop.
+Additionally, you will see your baby interacting with you more, cooing and gurgling for extended periods of time.

 2. At what stage can a baby survive outside the womb?